-Energy efficient homes have many benefits such as using less energy so it costs less to operate and producing fewer greenhouse gasses which is good for the environment.
+Energy efficient homes and buildings have many benefits such as using less energy, so it costs less to operate and producing fewer greenhouse gasses which is good for the environment.

 Combination Furnace & Tankless Hot Water Heater

 Designed to deliver high-performance comfort year-round, the Combination Furnace is an innovative, fully integrated appliance that combines both space heating and tankless hot water heating functions.
 The product is ideal for any residential project, including new builds, renovations, and appliance replacements.